Web Hooks

 • source - This should be an identifier for the target.
 It is only used for audit purposes.

-• eventType - This should be one of the webhook event types mentioned previosuly: new_checklist, task_completed or file_uploaded.
+• eventType - This should be one of the webhook event types mentioned previously: new_checklist, task_completed or file_uploaded.

 • targetUrl - The URL that the webhook will post the JSON to when the event occurs.